BYD electric vehicles lined up at a Canadian port of entry with maple leaf flags

 Here's the calculation that should be in every Canadian car buyer's head right now:

 BYD vehicles are manufactured in China, which means they don't qualify for the $5,000 federal EVAP rebate.
 EVAP requires vehicles made in Canada or FTA countries — China isn't included.
-So a BYD Atto 3 at $40,000 stays at $40,000 federally.
-In Quebec, subtract $2,000 for Roulez vert: $38,000 for a new electric SUV.
+In practical terms, that means a modeled BYD crossover price has to be compared against rebate-adjusted rivals, not just sticker-to-sticker.

 A BYD Seagull at $23,000 stays at $23,000.
 Still remarkably cheap — and in Quebec with the $2,000 Roulez vert, you're at $21,000.
 That number still seemed impossible twelve months ago.